 Primarily we are interested in systems that have application in modern technologies, for example in nanoscience and biophysics.
 Current projects are related to novel devices in the fields of molecular and opto-electronics, quantum information theory and magnetic sensing.

 The Radio and Space Plasma Physics Group at the University of Leicester is the largest in the UK whose work centres on ground-based studies of the Earth's outer environment and related areas.
 It consists of about 40 individuals, academic staff, technical and support staff, research fellows, and research students.
 The research programme concerns the study of the outer plasma environment of the Earth and other planets, i.e. the ionosphere and magnetosphere, and their interactions with the solar wind plasma on the outside, and the neutral atmosphere on the inside.

 Fundamental research in these areas is undertaken in the Department of Physics and Astronomy.

-The Space Research Centre houses the Space Project and Instrument Group of the Department of Physics and Astronomy at the University of Leicester.
-The Centre has the role of carrying out the space research programme of the University in collaboration with other members of the Department.
-The Centre also has the aim of developing cross-departmental initiatives within the University.
+The Space Research Centre leads on the University's space research programme in collaboration with other members of the Department of Physics and Astronomy.
+Located in the Michael Atiyah building, it has the aim of developing cross-departmental initiatives within the University.

-The main activities of the Space Research Centre are in the areas of instrumentation and missions for space astrophysics, planetary science, earth observation science, technology transfer and exploitation, undergraduate and postgraduate education, and public outreach.
+The main activities of the Space Research Centre are in the areas of instrumentation and missions for space astrophysics, planetary science, earth observation science, space engineering, technology transfer and exploitation, undergraduate and postgraduate education and public outreach.

 Physics EOS research is based in the Space Research Centre and is a part of the Department of Physics & Astronomy.
 The wider EOS group is interdisciplinary in nature bringing together members from the departments of Physics and Astronomy, Chemistry and Geography.